 GROWING GARLIC:

-Once the black cloth comes off, a floating row cover replaces it!
+Once the black cloth comes off in spring, a floating row cover replaces it!
 The benefit for garlic of a floating row cover is a significant increase in soil temperature.
 Rain and the heat of the sun pass through this light weight cloth.
 The cloth traps the heat.
 The plants raise the floating row cover up as they grow.
 Rocks here and there hold the floating row cover in place.

 As early as mid-May, the garlic is looking sizable, healthy and happy under the floating row cover.
+In early June we fertilize one last time by mixing a little more rabbit fertilizer in the soil around each garlic plant.
+Don't have rabbit poop?
+A balanced fertilizer, 10-10-10 will work well.

 Towards the end of June, you will see the flower stalks of garlic start to form.
 They are called "scapes."
 Removing the scapes will allow the garlic bulbs to be the focus of the plant's energy instead of the flower head.